 The RPS Contemporary Group is about photography which can and often does cross all conventional genres.
-At the 2013 AGM the group commitee as listed below adopted the following statement and believes that it is an accurate description of its objectives :-
+In 2013 the group committee adopted the following statement describing its objectives:

 "Photography that conveys ideas, stimulates thought and encourages interpretation; photographs "about" rather than "of".

 The Group provides a forum for presentation and encouragement of its members in pursuing production of coherent bodies of work with a specific role.

 Emphasis is put on photography based on expressing ideas; on meaning and purpose, with sets of images to a theme rather than individual stand-alone photographs.

 It is about the “why” rather that the “what” of the photography.
 The Group will appeal to amateur members who look to achieve a longer standing value in their work, as an alternative to the well-trodden route of photographic salons, and to professionals pursuing work on personal projects to a theme.